 According to Mental Health Ireland has one of the highest rates (3/36 countries) of mental health illness in Europe with 18.5% of the Irish population recorded as having a mental health illness such as anxiety, bipolar disorder or depression.
 There is still such a stigma around these conditions that many people often suffer in silence.
-However, there are a number of people who use their platform to promote mental health issues and encourage people to speak out.
+However, a number of people in sport or the entertainment industry have used their platform to promote mental health issues and encourage people to speak out.
 Some of these are:

-Musician, Artist, TV Presenter, Podcaster and Twitch star Blindboy is one of Ireland’s highest profile mental health advocates and entertainers.
+Blindboy is one of Ireland’s highest profile mental health advocates and entertainers.
 Best known for appearing in public with a plastic bag on his head to protect anonymity.
-Blindboy uses his podcast to delve into psychology theory and gives examples of his own mental health struggles around anxiety and agoraphobia.
-Now with 25 million downloads it’s one of the most popular podcasts in Ireland.
+Blindboy uses his podcast to delve into psychological theory and gives examples of his own mental health struggles around anxiety and agoraphobia.

 Niall “Bressie” Breslin – Entrepreneur, Musician, author and Presenter